January 16, 2022

 As John himself says in John 20:31, his goal in writing down this sign is not that we should be amazed, or even that we should believe in Jesus.
 Rather his goal is that we should bond with Jesus / abide in Jesus - and receive for ourselves the life that is in Jesus.
 John's goal is that "seeing" will lead to life in all its abundance.

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Gospel of John (see link below), pages 65-72; and the writings of Amy-Jill Levine, et. al. See link below.
+Note: Historical background information in this post is drawn primarily from Bruce Malina and Richard Rohrbaugh, Social-Science Commentary on the Gospel of John, pages 65-72; and the writings of Amy-Jill Levine, et. al. See link below.

 John 2:1-11 (NRSV)